-You will notice that many of the above KPIs find a home in most supplier evaluation criteria.
+Many of the above KPIs relate to most supplier evaluation criteria.
 Ensure that your vendor management systems track these performance metrics and that you evaluate them thoroughly during service adjustments and contract reviews.

-Open, honest, and transparent communication between you and your suppliers will ultimately be a determining factor in whether you can forge a lasting, mutually enriching relationship.
+Open, honest and transparent communication between you and your suppliers will ultimately be a determining factor in forging a lasting, mutually enriching relationship.

 Step 5: Invest in the Right Tools

 In an increasingly globalized and connected world, it makes little sense to store enormous amounts of procurement-related data on local hard drives and spreadsheets.
-Relying on a manual system such as this is bound to result in headaches, human error, and plenty of time-consuming footwork.
+Relying on a manual system is bound to result in headaches, human error and plenty of time-consuming footwork.

-The truth is that manual vendor management systems are outdated and highly labor-intensive which can lead to frustration and disrupted workflows.
-By contrast, automated supply management systems update master vendor files automatically and avoid human errors such as incorrect data entries or duplicate files.
+Manual vendor management systems tend to be outdated and highly labor-intensive which can lead to frustration and disrupted workflows.
+By contrast, automated supply management systems update master vendor files automatically and reduce human errors such as incorrect data entries or duplicate files.

 Whether you’re looking for an IT vendor management system to organize relations with third-party vendors or general vendor management services to help solidify your supply chain, you need the right processes in place to reach your organizational goals.

 There’s no one-size-fits-all solution for managing the complexities of vendor-buyer relations.
-However, there are tools available that can make this job a lot easier—for both you and your suppliers.
+However, there are tools that can make this job a lot easier for both you and your suppliers.

-Fortunately, automated bill payments to your suppliers can be utilized to streamline your vendor management.
+Automated bill payments to your suppliers can streamline your vendor management.
 From providing a vendor management policy template to reducing vendor risk and increasing cost savings, there are numerous benefits to migrating your pen-and-paper vendor management strategy to an electronic system.